mvtteoleo/PACS_PROJ/README.md

 17 directories, 114 files
 ```

-All the dependency besides PETSc and fftw are inside the include/third_party/ directory.
+All the dependency not present in the flake.nix file are inside the include/third_party/ directory.

   -  [2DecompC](https://github.com/emathew1/2Decomp_C) To handle domain
   decomposition and data transpositions necessary for the  FastPoissonSolver.